byui-cse/cse251-course/overview/cse251_code.md

 Run the following a terminal.
 Make sure that you use the same Python version that Visual Code is using when you are running your programs.

+You need to have `git` installed on your computer.
+[Instructions to installing git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 ```
 Mac:
 python3 -m pip install git+https://github.com/byui-cse/cse251-course-files.git